China warns Japan against stationing workers on disputed isles

-TOKYO/BEIJING China said it would not tolerate provocation after Japan's top government spokesman said on Tuesday Japan might station government workers on disputed islands in the East China Sea to defend its sovereignty.
+TOKYO/BEIJING China said it would not tolerate provocation on Tuesday after Japan's top government spokesman said the country might station government workers on disputed islands in the East China Sea to defend its sovereignty.

 A year ago on Wednesday, the Japanese government bought three of the isles from a private owner, inflaming anger in China where there were big anti-Japan protests over the purchase.

-Aircraft and ships from the two countries have played cat-and-mouse in the vicinity of the islands ever since, raising fears of conflict, perhaps sparked by an accident.
+Aircraft and ships from the two countries have played cat-and mouse in the vicinity of the islands ever since, raising fears that an accidental encounter could spark conflict.

-Japan's Chief Cabinet Secretary Yoshihide Suga, speaking on the eve of the anniversary, said it was "extremely regrettable" that Chinese government ships had repeatedly entered what he described as Japan's territorial waters.
+Chief Cabinet Secretary Yoshihide Suga, speaking on the eve of the anniversary, said it was "extremely regrettable" that Chinese government ships had repeatedly entered what he descried as Japan's territorial waters.

-The government was making "resolute but calm responses to defend our territory, territorial waters and airspace decisively", he said, adding: "Our country will never make a concession on the matter of sovereignty."
+The government of Prime Minister Shinzo Abe was making "resolute but calm responses to defend our territory, territorial waters and airspace decisively", he said.

+"Our country will never make a concession on the matter of sovereignty," he said.

 Asked if Japan might station government workers on the islands, Suga said: "That is one option".

-Chinese Foreign Ministry spokesman Hong Lei expressed "serious concern" about those remarks.
+Chinese Foreign Ministry spokesman Hong Lei expressed "serious concern" about his remarks.

 "The Chinese government has an unshakeable resolve and determination to protect the country's territorial sovereignty and will not tolerate any provocative acts of escalation over China's sovereignty," he told a daily news briefing.